martin-jacovic/self-hosted-infrastructure-nginx/README.md

 # Self-Hosted Infrastructure Project

 This project demonstrates a Linux-based self-hosted infrastructure built on Ubuntu Server.
+It was developed as an university project.

 ## Overview
 - Nginx configured as a reverse proxy